 Of all the styling tools that we tested in this review, the Hot Tools Signature Series, the Hot Tools Professional Series 24K Gold, and the BaBylissPro Nano Titanium are some of our favorites when it comes to curling performance.
 Hair slides smoothly around the barrel of all three of these models and wasn't prone to kinking or creasing in our tests.
 Additionally, we like that the clamps on these three models provide very even and uniform pressure across the length.

-We also like the performance of the MiroPure 1.25".
-This product also made some top-tier curls and has one of the longest barrels of the entire group.
-However, it is only available in a single diameter so offers a bit less versatility.
+We also like the performance of the MiroPure 1.25 inches, which created some of the best curls and has one of the longest barrels of the entire group.
+However, it is only available in a single diameter, so it offers a bit less versatility.

-Next, it's worth mentioning the pair of motorized curlers, the Conair INFINITIPRO Curl Secret and the CHI Spin N' Curl.
-Practiced users were able to curl very well with these products but novices took a little time to get the technique and settings dialed in before they could achieve their desired results.
+It's worth mentioning the pair of motorized curlers, the Conair Infinitipro Curl Secret and the CHI Spin N Curl.
+Practiced users were able to curl very well with these products, but novices took a little time to get the technique and settings dialed in before they could achieve their desired results.

-The Revlon Perfect Heat Ceramic is about average in our list when it comes to curling performance.
-It's available in a handful of different diameters from 0.5" to 1.5" and usually doesn't crease or kink hair.
-It has fairly uniform pressure but you can tell a difference when you compare the extreme ends of the clamp.
+The Revlon Perfect Heat Ceramic is about average in our list regarding curling performance.
+It's available in a handful of different diameters from 0.5 to 1.5 inches and usually doesn't crease or kink hair.
+It has fairly uniform pressure, but you can tell the difference when you compare the extreme ends of the clamp.

-The Hot Tools Signature Series and the Hot Tools Professional Series 24K Gold followed, having listed peak temperatures of 430°F. These models have a continuous dial as well, offering the complete spread of temperatures from 280°F-430°F. The CHI Spin N' Curl and the MiroPure came next, with listed peak temperatures of 410°F. The CHI give you more options within its range though, with 10°F increments from 180°F to 370°F, then 5°F increments up to 410°F. The MiroPure ranges from 310°F to 410°F, with 20°F increments through that range.
+The Hot Tools Signature Series and the Hot Tools Professional Series 24K Gold both have listed peak temperatures of 430°F. These models have a continuous dial as well, offering the complete spread of temperatures from 280°F-430°F. The CHI Spin N Curl and the MiroPure have listed peak temperatures of 410°F, but the CHI offers more options within its range, with 10°F increments from 180°F to 370°F, then 5°F increments up to 410°F. The MiroPure ranges from 310°F to 410°F, with 20°F increments through that range.

-The Conair Instant Heat and the Revlon Perfect Heat Ceramic came next, both having a listed top temperature of 400°F. The Conair Instant Heat gives you 25 different settings, along with a Turbo boost, while the Revlon Perfect Heat Ceramic gives you 30 different settings.
+The Conair Instant Heat and the Revlon Perfect Heat Ceramic both have a listed top temperature of 400°F. The Conair Instant Heat gives you 25 different settings, along with a Turbo boost, while the Revlon Perfect Heat Ceramic offers 30 different settings.

 Ease of Use